Group Risk Insurance

 - Temporary absence cover, even up to normal retirement date

-Group CI is increasingly being provided on a purely voluntary basis as part of a flexible benefits arrangement.
+- Group Critical Illness is increasingly being provided on a purely voluntary basis as part of a flexible benefits arrangement.
 In this case, the premium the employee pays does not qualify for tax relief.

 To find out more about group risk insurance, get in touch with our employee benefits specialists today 091 670123